 29-7.
-Companion of the receptive fields of neurons in the retina and in the lateral geniculate outdens with those of sample cortical cells in area 17.
-A. Cells of the retina and lateral geniculate fail into two classes: on-center [1] and oricenter (2), B-F. Neurons of the primary visual cortex also fall into two major classes: simple and complex.
+Companion of the recentive fields at neurons in the retina and in the lateral geniculate nucleus with these of sample control cells in area 17.
+A. Cells of the retina and lateral geniculate fait, into two classes; on-center [1] and ori-center [2].
+B=F. Neurons of the primary visual tortex also fall into two motor classes; simple and complex.
 Each of these classes, moreover, has several subclasses.
-This is illustrated here for sample ceils.
-Despute this variety, however, all sample cells are characterized by three features: (1) specific retinal position.
-(2) their discrete excitatory [x] and inhibitory (A).
-2000s. and ISI specific axis of orientation.
-For samplicity, only receptive dolds with a vertical axis of orientation from 12 to 6 o'clock are shown in this figure; each has a rectilinear configuration.
-In fact, each region of the retina is represented in area 17, not only for this but for all axes of ortentationvertical, homeomil, and various obliques, (Adapted from Hubel and Wiesel, 1962.)
+This is illustrated here for simple cells.
+Despite this variety, however, all simple cells are characterized by three features: [1] specific retinal position.
+(2) their discrete exertatory $|\mathbf{x}|$ and inhibitory ( $\Delta$ ) 2000s, and ISI specific axis of orientation, For samplicity, only receptive delds with a vertical axis of orientation from 12 to 6 o'clock are shown in this figure: each has a rectilinear configuration.
+In fact, each region of the retina is represented in area 17, not only for this but for all axes of orientation vertical, hontental, and various obliques, (Adapted from Hubel and Wiesel, 1962.;